tpresley/sygnal/README.md

 npm run dev
 ```

-To build an optimized production ready version:
+To build an optimized production ready version of your app:

 ```bash
 npm run build